rougier/python-opengl/06-anti-grain.rst

 What I call a fake SDF triangle is a triangle made of lines instead of line segments.
-If you look at the corner (outside part), you will notice the different compared to the real triangle.
-This fake triangle will used later for markers because it is faster to compute than the regular SDF triangle.
+If you look at the corner (outside part), you will notice the difference compared to the real triangle.
+This fake triangle will be used later for markers because it is faster to compute than the regular SDF triangle.

 .. code:: glsl